yowainwright/common-utilities/README.md

 Common Utilities fills a gap between 1-line-of-code (1LOC) JavaScript utility solutions and large JavaScript utility libraries.
 If having tested code chunks and brevity is optimal when importing a utlity, consider Common Utilities!

-#### Common Utilities 🧰 &nbsp; vs 1-line-of-code
+#### Common Utilities 🧰 &nbsp; or 1-line-of-code

 Common Utilities provides an option to [1LOC](https://1loc.dev/) because each function can be imported rather than copied.
 This ensures that you don't need to write your own tests while knowing you're using easy to read tested code!

-#### Common Utilities 🧰 &nbsp; vs Utilities Libraries
+#### Common Utilities 🧰 &nbsp; or Utilities Libraries

-Common Utilities provides an option to [Ramba](https://ramdajs.com/) or [Lodash](https://lodash.com/) because it provides solutions to many common JavaScript utility functions.
-Where Ramba and Lodash provides better overall coverage of what each JavaScript utility does, they also are more challenging to quickly know if the code does what **you** need it to do.
+Common Utilities provides an option focused on simplicity compared to [Ramba](https://ramdajs.com/) or [Lodash](https://lodash.com/) because it provides solutions to many common JavaScript utility functions in a basic way.

+Where Ramba and Lodash provides better overall coverage for what each JavaScript utility does, they also are more challenging to quickly know if the code does what **you** need it to do.

 Also, Libraries like [Ramda](https://ramdajs.com/#usage) and [Lodash](https://lodash.com/per-method-packages) may assume that you [tree shake](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) unused code in your build pipeline and are generally more bytes of code.

 ---